The3DP/Dedi/README.md

 # Dedi
-Dedi is a calculator always ready to help, from simple addition to graphing angles.
+Dedi is a calculator ready to help, from simple addition to graphing angles.
 Dedi does everything a calculator stands for.
 ##
 Thank you for understanding the rules and regulations in LICENSE.